-Tupendane, parents, teachers, studetns, and student visitors have worked hard to improve the teaching and learning environments at Mwangaria Primary School.
-Their efforts were rewarded after they learned that Mwangaria Primary School ranked 2nd in the entire Kahe Ward.
+Tupendane, parents, teachers, students, and student visitors from UK have worked hard to improve the teaching and learning environment at Mwangaria Primary School.
+Their efforts were rewarded after they learned that Mwangaria Primary School ranked 2nd academically in the Kahe Ward.

 Over the past 3 years, Tupendane and Mwangaria have collaborated to build vegetable and banana gardens, renovate teacher housing, and add a small kitchen area for the school breakfast.
 Every year, Standard 7 students take the national exam which allows them to enter secondary school.
 In 2017, only 37% of the national exam takers passed.
 Additionally, daily attendance averaged just 70%.
 In 2018, however, Mwangaria saw it’s academic performance increase to 81% and attendance to 95%.